How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Minimax regret and optimal decision rules

+Crucially, this invariance to the choice of $\pi$ holds at every time point during the experiment, even as $p_{\Delta}$ is revised through Bayesian updating.
+The key to this invariance lies in the fact that Bayesian updating does not alter the support points of the prior, and it is solely these support points, together with $\pi$, that govern the evolution of $\varphi^{\pi}(\cdot)$ under Wiener process noise.
+Now, the precise form of the support points of $p_{\Delta}$ ensures the drift of $\varphi^{\pi}(t)$ is independent of $\pi$.
+Then, the linearity property of Wiener processes implies that a linear combination of such processes remains a Wiener process, thereby preserving the independence of the noise process from the choice of $\pi$ as well.

-As the likelihood-ratio and belief processes, $\varphi^{\pi}(t),m^{\pi}(t)$ are independent of $\pi$, the Bayes optimal stopping time in (\ref{eq:Bayes optimal stopping rule}) is also independent of $\pi$ for indifference priors (standard results in optimal stopping, see e.g., \citealp[Chapter 10]{oksendal2003stochastic}, imply that the optimal stopping time in (\ref{eq:Bayes optimal stopping rule}) is a function only of $m^{\pi}(t)$ which is now independent of $\pi$).
+As the distributions of $\varphi^{\pi}(\cdot),m^{\pi}(\cdot)$ do not depend on $\pi$, the Bayes optimal stopping time in (\ref{eq:Bayes=000020optimal=000020stopping=000020rule}) is also independent of $\pi$ for indifference priors (standard results in optimal stopping, see e.g., \citealp[Chapter 10]{oksendal2003stochastic}, imply that the optimal stopping time in (\ref{eq:Bayes=000020optimal=000020stopping=000020rule}) is a function only of $m^{\pi}(t)$ which is now independent of $\pi$).
 In fact, it has the same form as the optimal stopping time in the Bayesian hypothesis testing problem of \citet{arrow1949bayes}, analyzed in continuous time by \citet[Section 4.2.1]{shiryaev2007optimal} and \citet{morris2019wald}.
-An adaptation of their results (see, Lemma \ref{Lemma 1} in Appendix \ref{sec:Appendix:A}) shows that the Bayes optimal stopping time corresponding to $p_{\Delta}$ is
+An adaptation of their results (see, Lemma \ref{Lemma=0000201} in Appendix \ref{sec:Appendix:A}) shows that the Bayes optimal stopping time corresponding to $p_{\Delta}$ is